2020 Census Resources

 We're just one year out from the decennial Census.
 GCN has put together some of the most vital resources and news sources to support your Census-related efforts.

-- legislative redistricting, shaping power and policy for the next decade
+- Legislative redistricting, which shapes power and policy decisions

-- federal and state allocations to public and nonprofit agencies
+- The allocation of funds to public and nonprofit agencies for vital services,

 The following resources are curated for nonprofits and community leaders who want to ensure that their constituents are represented in the 2020 count.